 Although she began acting at primary school, Tandi Wright didn't feel confident about calling herself an actor until she turned 30.
-Since joining Shortland Street in 1995, Wright has had a prolific and diverse acting career.
+Since she began on Shortland Street in 1995, Wright has had a prolific and diverse acting career.

-Tandi (short for Tandiwe) Wright was born in Zambia, and lived there for two years.
-Her father, journalist Vernon Wright, was training Zambian reporters after the country gained independence.
-Later she found herself in a dressing room back in Lower Hutt, while her mother Dinah Priestley finished acting her scenes in 1970s soap Close to Home.
+Tandi (short for Tandiwe) was born in Zambia, and lived there for two years.
+Her father, CHECK NATIONALITY journalist Vernon Wright, was training Zambian reporters after the country gained independence.
+Later she found herself in a dressing room back in Lower Hutt, while her mother Dinah Priestley finished her scenes on 1970s soap Close to Home.

 While studying theatre, film and history at Victoria University in the early 1990s, Wright began to come round to the idea that acting might be for her.
-Acting was "such a risky thing financially", that it had taken a while before she felt confident that she could own the acting mantle.
+Acting was "such a risky thing financially", that it took a while before she felt confident about owning the acting mantle.

-Later, while studying at acting school Toi Whakaari, she was invited to join Shortland Street (she'd already acted on this 1989 teen show: see third clip).
-Wright chose to finish her studies before joining the soap in 1995, to play straight-laced nurse Caroline Buxton.
+Later, while studying at acting school Toi Whakaari, she was invited to join Shortland Street (she'd already acted on LIFE (Life in the Fridge Exists): see third clip).
+Wright chose to finish her studies before joining the soap in 1995, as straight-laced nurse Caroline Buxton.
 After telling the producers it was time to go, she was given an exciting final season in which her character jilted someone at the altar, got pregnant, and had the show's first sustained lesbian relationship, before riding off into the sunset with bad boy Greg (Tim Balme).

-Having done more than four years on Shortland Street, Wright took some time out before joining the cast of "funny and smart" teenage drama series Being Eve.
+With over four years on Shortland Street behind her, Wright took some time out before joining the cast of "funny and smart" teenage drama series Being Eve.
 Playing Alannah Lush, Eve's "warm-hearted but really rather dizzy" stepmother, Wright let loose in 10 centimetre heels and peroxide blonde hair.
-Eve was followed by roles on two short-lived programmes — Australian backpacker drama Crash Palace and quirky soap send-up Atlantis High — before she struck gold in hit Sunday night comedy Willy Nilly.
-Wright loves making comedy, "because you always end up laughing all day at work".
+The show was followed by roles on two short-lived programmes — Australian backpacker drama Crash Palace and quirky soap send-up Atlantis High.
+Then she struck gold in hit Sunday night comedy Willy Nilly.
+Wright loves doing comedy, "because you always end up laughing all day at work".

 Wright played the "quite daft, but lovely" Joy, an undertaker's assistant who moves in with two 40-something brothers.
 "Working with Mark Hadlow and Sean Duffy was amazing because they are such good comedians", says Wright in this ScreenTalk interview.
 "Sean Duffy is the driest, funniest guy in the world, and Mark Hadlow is the best physical comedian I've ever seen ...
 I learnt so much from them."